iver56/audiomentations/README.md

 Updated in v0.21.0_

 Apply high-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave).
+Can also be set for zero-phase filtering (will result in a 6db drop at cutoff).

 ## `LowPassFilter`

 _Updated in v0.21.0_

-Apply low-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave)
+Apply low-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave).
+Can also be set for zero-phase filtering (will result in a 6db drop at cutoff).

 ## `Mp3Compression`